I AM CONTINUING TO OFFER ONLINE THERAPY USING SKYPE & ZOOM

 Please click on the links for further information.

-The major insurance companies have agreed to pay for online/telephone therapy during the crisis.
+The major insurance companies have agreed to pay for online/telephone therapy.

 Please check your policy with your company.